kieckhafer/dnvr-notary/index.markdown

 ## About

-DNVR Notary provides services by Erik Kieckhafer, a member of the National Notary Association, commissioned in Colorado as a Notary Public.
+DNVR Notary is owned and operstes by Erik Kieckhafer, a member of the National Notary Association, and commissioned in Colorado as a Notary Public amd Signing Agent.
 Services are available 24/7.

 ## Pricing

+### Basic
 - $5 per signature
+- $15 minimum

+### Travel Fees
-- $25 travel fee within 25 miles of the capital building in Denver
+- $25 travel fee if less than 25 miles from Civic Center Park
-- $50 travel fee outside this radius
+- $50 travel fee if 25 - 50 miles from Civic Center Park
+- $100 travel fee if 50 - 100 miles from Civic Center Park

+### After Hour Fees
-- $50 fee for services rendered between 7pm - 7am
+- $25 fee for services rendered on the weekend (7pm Friday - 7am Monday)
-- $25 fee for services performed on Saturday or Sunday
+- $100 fee for services rendered between 7pm - 7am

 ## Contact